 How Many Teeth Do Babies and Kids Have?

 Babies and kids have 20 teeth, 10 on the upper jaw (top teeth) and 10 on the lower jaw (bottom teeth).
 These primary teeth come through around age 3, gradually filling up their mouth.
-As they grow older, these baby teeth will begin to fall out around 6 for adult teeth to come through.
+As they age, these baby teeth will begin to fall out around 6 for adult teeth to come through.
 Parents need to take care of their child’s baby teeth as it helps them learn how to properly brush and floss their adult teeth when they come in.

 It is also vital for parents to keep an eye on their child’s dental health during this time.
 Regular visits to the dentist can help detect any potential issues with their baby or adult teeth before they become more serious.
 Also, proper oral hygiene habits should be taught from a young age so your child can maintain healthy gums and teeth throughout life.